KWundy/Samsung_Galaxy_Project/README.md

 lines 5:7 read data from both the training group and the test group and combines them into one data frame

+line 9 open "dplyr" package in library

-lines 9:11 select specific features data relating to standard deviation and means and combines them into one data frame.
+lines 11:13 select specific features data relating to standard deviation and means and combines them into one data frame.

-lines 13:14 calculate the total average of each feature/variable and is named total_averages
+lines 15:16 calculate the total average of each feature/variable and is named total_averages